flaviendelangle/blog/src/markdown-pages/react-trigger-element.md

 const handleModalClose = () => setOpened(false)
 ```

-Of course, removing these three lines leaves us with an error.
+As expected, removing these three lines leaves us with an error.

 ```jsx
 // Error: handleModalOpen, handleModalClose and isOpened are not defined